The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 Editor's Comments

 This area is an expansive and largely inaccessible nature reserve on the west coast of Providenciales.
-Kayaking and paddleboarding are excellent in the mangrove wetlands, but due to the remote location and potential crime risk, it’s recommended that arrangements are made through a local water sports business familiar with the area.
+Kayaking and paddleboarding are excellent in the mangrove wetlands.
+However, due to the remote location and potential crime risk, it’s recommended that arrangements are made through a local water sports business familiar with the area.

 5-star rating for Frenchman's Creek and Pigeon Pond Nature Reserve by Visit Turks and Caicos Islands